Small Acorn Money has been established to teach you how to take control of your money and make better financial decisions.

-When you combine the two most important lessons outlined above, you will find your prosperity will gradually increase and your life will be enhanced, much in the same way as an acorn grows into an oak tree over many years.
+When you combine the two most important lessons outlined above, you will find your prosperity will gradually increase and your life will be enhanced; much in the same way as an acorn grows into an oak tree over many years.

-But these lessons are just the foundation.
+But these two lessons are just the foundation.
+There are many lessons to learn.

 With all of the available investment options, how do you invest wisely?
 How do you ensure you have financial freedom?
 How can you enrich your life and increase your family’s prosperity?